kanow/operations/Documentation/Changelog/Index.rst

 Breaking Change
 ^^^^^^^^^^^^^^^

-Extension setting for `rootCategory` is removed!
+Extension setting for ``rootCategory`` is moved to Site Configuration!
+Related setting in TypoScript and Page TS-Config was completely removed.
 To restrict the categories in plugin/operation/filter view many code was needed.
-With TYPO3 11 this is not longer necessary because of the new TCA type "category" with "startingpoints" and using values from :ref:`Site Configuration <t3coreapi:sitehandling-basics>` to define the startingpoints.
+With TYPO3 11 this is not longer necessary because of the new TCA type "category" with "startingpoints" and using values from :ref:`Site Configuration <t3coreapi:sitehandling-basics>` to define that startingpoints.
 Therefore I switched to set this rootCategory in :ref:`Site Config <t3coreapi:sitehandling-basics>`.

 Example code for your :ref:`Site Configuration <t3coreapi:sitehandling-basics>`: